Cover a baking rack with cooking paper. Set aside.

 Process until smooth and creamy.
 You may have to stop the food processor every 20 seconds, scrape down the side of the bowl with a spatula, and process again.
 You want a creamy avocado puree with no lumps.

 Place the creamy avocado puree onto the fluffy egg white.

-Using a spatula or wooden spoon gently combine all the ingredients, rubbing the fluffy egg whites with all the others ingredients.
+Using a spatula or wooden spoon, gently combine all the ingredients, rubbing the fluffy egg whites with all the other ingredients.
 Don't go too fast to keep the mixture light and fluffy like for a souffle.

 Keep stirring until all the ingredients are coming together and no more lump appears.
 You should obtain a fluffy batter with a pale green color.